dillionmegida/dillionmegida.com/data/articles/68. cover-letter-template/index.md

 This piece is not an article per se.
 It's a template for a cover letter.

+You can watch the video here:

+{% youtube 9KPE3CR36fU %}

+Or if you prefer an article, read further 👇🏾

 ## Why am I sharing this?

 I have this cover letter format I've been using for my job applications.
 It has landed me some interviews, and two of my friends (one a Game Developer, and the other, a Developer Advocate) also testified that they got an interview using it.